This month I noticed the stream of world events, including this week’s news of Russia invading Ukraine.

 Consider a holistic approach to what you include in this space, so that you may connect to it through your sight, sound, scent, and even tactical feelings.
 For example for tactile touch consider a healing crystal, for sight consider flowers, for scent, consider your favorite incense, for sound consider a singing bowl, and consider introducing a ritualistic object such as a candle to invoke your practice.

-Overall your sacred space should invoke a feeling more present, a sense of calmness, a feeling of being more grounded or centered, a place that invokes a mindset for gratitude, a place to practice mindful movements such as Qi-Gong or Yoga, and a place to bring your overall body-mind-spirit in alignment.
+Overall your sacred space should invoke a feeling more present, a sense of calmness, a feeling of being more grounded or centered, a place that invokes a mindset of gratitude, a place to practice mindful movements such as Qi-Gong or Yoga, and a place to bring your overall body-mind-spirit in alignment.

 Elements of your Sacred Space